idio-sync/romm-comm/README.md

 Request System Features:
 - Users can submit ROM requests with platform, game name, and optional details as text
 - Searches for existing ROM names in the RomM database to see if there is already a ROM present with the requested game name to avoid unnecessary requests
+- Matches request with IGDB entry if possible, if IGDB match is not found user can still submit "Platform, Game" request
 - Limit of 5 pending requests per user, so requests do not get overwhelming
 - DM notifications to users when their requests are fulfilled/rejected either automatically after a RomM system scan or manually via admin
 - Users can view their own requests